-Cash equivalents include short-term highly liquid investments with a term to maturity of 90 days or less at acquisition.
+Cash equivalents include short-term highly liquid investments that are cashable or have a term to maturity of 90 days or less at acquisition.

 i) Use of estimates

 The preparation of financial statements in conformity with Canadian generally accepted accounting principles requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities at the date of the financial statements and reported amounts of revenues and expenditures during the reported period.
 Actual results could differ from the estimates.